Typhoon Wutip (2019): Meteorological history

 A moat—a clear ring outside the eyewall—separated the inner core from deep banding features, indicating the onset of an eyewall replacement cycle.
-During the process, the western portion eroded off the well-defined but warming eyewall as the eye cooled down, signaling a weakening trend.
-Development was further hampered by dry air entrainment and the storm's entrance to an environment of low OHC; conditions in the upper troposphere however, remained favorable.
-The moat separating the primary and secondary eyewall then became ill-defined.
+During the process, the western edge eroded off the well-defined but warming eyewall as the eye cooled down, signaling a weakening trend.
+Development was further hampered by dry air intrusion and the storm's entrance to an environment of low OHC; conditions in the upper troposphere however, remained favorable.
+The moat separating the primary and secondary eyewall then diminished, while the storm became asymmetrical.
 Upon completion the next day, the eyewall thickened, and its associated convection was replenished and reorganized, becoming well-defined and annular, resuming a trend of rapid intensification.
-Wutip again became a Category 5-equivalent super typhoon in 06:00 UTC of February 25, reaching a secondary peak intensity with 10-minute winds of 185 km/h and atmospheric pressure of 935 hPa assessed by the JMA, and 1-minute winds of 260 km/h assessed by the JTWC.
+With outflow amplified by a zonal jet stream to the north, Wutip reached a secondary peak intensity at 06:00 UTC of February 25, with 10-minute winds of 185 km/h and atmospheric pressure of 935 hPa assessed by the JMA, and 1-minute winds of 260 km/h assessed by the JTWC, again becoming a Category 5-equivalent super typhoon.
 Although maintaining deep convective rings, Wutip did not hold this intensity for long, and by the following day, weakened to below super typhoon strength.
 Cloud tops warmed up as the eye became cloud-filled.
+The storm drifted northward along a weak point in the subtropical ridge to the east.
 Following a significant increase in vertical wind shear, Wutip's structure began to rapidly deteriorate, no longer exhibiting an eye.

-The storm decelerated from a neutral point as it entered the southern edge of the westerlies, meeting higher levels of unfavorable wind shear.
-An upper-level trough situated to the west of the storm also reinforced wind shear, further disrupting convection, despite the robust outflow.
+The storm decelerated from a saddle point as it entered the southern edge of the westerlies, meeting higher levels of unfavorable wind shear.
+An upper-level trough situated to the west of the storm also reinforced wind shear, further disrupting convection despite the robust outflow.
 By 12:00 UTC of February 27, Wutip had weakened back into a severe tropical storm.
 Convection later decreased significantly, prompting the JTWC to downgrade Wutip to tropical storm status.
 As Wutip turned west-northwestward, deep convection detached from the storm and dissipated, preventing additional development.
 By February 28, wind shear had completely exposed the well-organized circulation.
-The JMA downgraded Wutip to a tropical storm at 00:00 UTC, before downgrading it further to a tropical depression six hours later, though the JTWC had already assessed Wutip as a tropical depression beforehand.
+The JMA downgraded Wutip to a tropical storm at 00:00 UTC, before downgrading it further to a tropical depression six hours later, though the JTWC had already assessed Wutip as a tropical depression at the former time.
 On the same day, Wutip crossed the 135°E boundary of the Philippine Area of Responsibility, receiving the local name Betty from the PAGASA—the national weather agency for the Philippines.
-The JTWC discontinued advisories on Wutip, whereas the JMA continued monitoring the depression until it had dissipated near east of the Philippines on March 2.
+The JTWC discontinued advisories on Wutip, anticipating complete disintegration from unfavorable conditions whereas the JMA continued monitoring the depression until it had dissipated near east of the Philippines on March 2.